 The options that we propose are essentially two: an aperitif in some bacaro (venetian bar) and dinner in some tavern or a long aperitif that only Venice can offers you.
 We suggest you to read our post where to eat without spending too much, so you can select the best restaurant in the area that you have chosen.

-It is also possible to enjoy a spritz at sunset with a tour aboard a beautiful boat.
+It is also possible to enjoy a spritz at sunset with a tour on board a beautiful boat.
 To experience a unique excursion passing by Piazza San Marco!

 Night tour of Venice with ferry boat